 And it makes perfect sense.
 If your work is something you love doing, it doesn’t feel like work.
 This makes it so much easier to invest your time and energy into it and become good at what you’re doing.
 Given time, someone is sure to pay for you for doing it!
 And even if they don’t, you’re still doing what you love, so what does it really matter?

-This advice is something I picked up from a fellow writer who goes by the name of Chris A. Jackson.
+This advice is something I picked up from a fellow writer named Chris A. Jackson.
 And it made a ton of sense to me, so I kept it close at hand.
 It’s a wonderful thing to commit to a labor of love.
 But until such time that you can make enough money to support yourself, be sure you’ve got something else to pay the bills.
 It’s always good policy to have more than one iron in the fire.

-Speaking of cliches, there’s also the old adage: “write what you know.”
-But why limit yourself?
-Also, in the course of developing story ideas, you’re likely to stumble into subject matter that doesn’t fit with your area of expertise.
-Hell, I once thought that when it came to writing science fiction, the only limitations were my own imagination.
+This bit of advice comes directly from me and touches on another time-honored cliche: “Write what you know.”
+That’s good advice, in and of itself.
+While developing story ideas, you’re likely to stumble into subject matter that doesn’t fall into your area of expertise.
+Case in point: I once thought that the only limitations were my own imagination when it came to writing science fiction.

 In addition to knowing your subject matter, you also need to know your genre.
 So before you set out writing that manuscript, be sure you’ve acquainted yourself with what has been said (and is being said) by other writers in your field.
 This will not only let you avoid doing something that’s been done to death, but it will also help you to refine what you are trying to say with your work.